 - Libraries: Check the SLC library events calendar here.
 Or check out your county website for a LOT of free events.
 For kids they have crafts, story time, sign language time, etc. I remember my mom would take me to the story time in our public library when I was very young.
 Apparently I really really liked it because it is one of my earliest childhood memories.

 - Viridian Center: The Viridian center is often putting on nice events, activities, and crafts.
-My boyfriend and I recently attended a very nice live Jazz concert by Joe McQueen quartet at the Viridian center.
+I recently attended a very nice live Jazz concert by Joe McQueen quartet at the Viridian center.
 Click the link to their calendar.
 They seem to cater to teens as well.
 I saw on the calendar they had a Harry Potter ball and a duct tape craft for teens.

 - South Town Mall, City Creek Mall, Provo Town Centre, and University Mall all have indoor playgrounds for kids to play on for free.